Sydney harbour bridge

 Tarban Creek Bridge

-Standing at a towering height of 20 meters, the Tarban Creek Bridge is a remarkable prestressed arch bridge, spanning Burns Bay Road over the picturesque Tarban Creek.
+Standing at a towering 20 meters, the Tarban Creek Bridge is a remarkable prestressed arch bridge that spans Burns Bay Road over the picturesque Tarban Creek.
 Unveiled in 1965, this engineering marvel seamlessly blends functionality with aesthetic appeal.

 • Address: Burns Bay Rd, Hunters Hill NSW 2110.